kubernetes-sigs/cluster-api/docs/proposals/20210524-managed-external-etcd.md

     - CreationComplete: To be set to true once all etcd members pass healthcheck after initial cluster creation.
     - Endpoints: A comma separated string containing all etcd members endpoints.

-###### Contract between etcd provider and control plane provider
+###### Contract between etcd provider and Kubeadm Control Plane Provider (KCP)
-- Control plane providers should check for the presence of the paused annotation (`cluster.x-k8s.io/paused`), and not continue provisioning if it is set.
-Out of the existing control plane provider, the KubeadmControlPlane controller does that.
+- KCP should wait for the external etcd cluster to be ready before it starts provisioning the control plane.
+This is required because the control plane component kube-apiserver needs to know the etcd server endpoints to connect with, and the etcd endpoints need to be healthy.
+This can be achieved by the etcd provider pausing KCP by applying the paused annotation (`cluster.x-k8s.io/paused`).
 - Control plane providers should check for the presence of `Cluster.Spec.ManagedExternalEtcdRef` field.
 This check should happen after the control plane is no longer paused, and before the provider starts provisioning the control plane.
 - The control plane provider should "Get" the CR referred by the cluster.spec.ManagedExternalEtcdRef and check its status.Endpoints field.
   - This field will be a comma separated list of etcd endpoints.